 Quartz for a dining table or kitchen counter is often the popular option in Singapore.
 It’s also easiest to maintain and often more durable than marble and granite.
 But it doesn’t have the same high-end, natural look that marble and granite do.

 Granite is usually more expensive than some marble and quartz.
 It’s also more durable than marble.
 But the coloration might not be as consistent, and it can’t match the luxurious look of marble.

 In the end, marble is marble, and if you’re set on the look of marble, there’s no substitute.
-It might be a bit more expensive, but if you’re set on marble and it matches your kitchen or bathroom, it’s worth it for your countertop and dining table.
+It might be a bit more expensive, but if it matches your kitchen or bathroom, it’s worth the investment for your countertop and dining table.